1 | What is this policy?

 There are some essential donation and transaction communications that we are required to send to you, regardless of your contact preferences.
-This would include Standing Order and Direct Debit payment confirmations, donation receipts and thank you letters, up to two renewal reminders, Gift Aid confirmation letters, and querying any bounced payments.
+This would include Standing Order and Direct Debit payment confirmations, donation receipts and thank you letters, renewal reminders, Gift Aid confirmation letters, and querying any bounced payments.
 If you have told us you do not wish to be contacted, these are the only communications we will have with you.
 You will not receive our newsletters or event invitations unless you update your communication preferences.

 6 | How we analyse your data

 We may use anonymised purchase or reservation information of tickets to our events to carry out statistical analysis of our engagement.

 We may segment the information we hold about you in our database based on your previous purchase history or interactions with Hand Of’s work.
 These segmentations are carried out using personal data collected at the point of sale, as well as how engaged with us you have previously been, and any indicators of future engagement.
 Analysis of this helps us understand our customers, donors and potential donors to ensure we are efficient, and that only relevant communications are sent to you.
 We will not send you any communications which you have opted out of.